 Essential wellness became a hobby for me in February, and something I wanted to share with people in August.
 You can read all the talk about people who've had issues using essential oils.
-Thinking of them as the elements we naturally know that as isn't the way.
+Thinking of them as the elements we naturally know that isn't the way.
 Plus, concentrated liquids are always usually powerful.
 Using oils in moderation is key.
 Some practices allow for ingesting, but I rather topical and aromatherapy usage.

 Established House of Aja

 I searched for whoever represented nature and found Aja.
-The Spirit of the forest, animals and herbal healers.
-She being the spirit of the forest, her healing came her knowledge of things of the forest.
+The Spirit of the forest, animals, and herbal healers.
+She being the spirit of the forest, her healing came from her knowledge of things of the forest.
 She'd go and grab what she would need and make it for the needing person.

-A current wave of getting back to all things natural, makes learning essential wellness for yourself ever important.
-House of Aja was built to help people learn ways the oils can be useful in every day life.
+A current wave of getting back to all things natural makes learning essential wellness for yourself ever important.
+House of Aja was built to help people learn ways the oils can be useful in everyday life.
 Elders have spoken to me about muscle pains and arthritis.
-While middle aged people are looking to take care of their hair.
+While middle-aged people are looking to take care of their hair.
 2020 gave all of us an attitude and House of Aja would like everyone to relaax.